-The circulating collection comprises more than 5 Million individual volumes.
-As an undergrad, you can borrow an unlimited amount of books for a period of 90 days, to be renewed up to three times in person or online.
-Our website acts as the main search engine for the catalog and can be used to expand or restrict your search for materials.
+The circulating collection comprises more than 4 Million individual volumes.
+As an undergrad, you can borrow an unlimited amount of books for a period of 28 days, to be renewed up to 3 times in person or online.
+Our website is the main search engine for the catalog and can be used to expand or restrict your search for materials.

-If you ever need help finding research materials, meet with the librarian assigned to your major to learn about what we have to offer and where you should start looking.
-If you ever have trouble finding a specific book, check in with the Ask Us area on the Lower Level of Du Bois or at the Service Desk in the Science and Engineering Library on the second floor and they can help you out.
+If you need help finding research materials, meet with the librarian assigned to your major to learn about what we have to offer and where you should start looking.
+If you ever have trouble finding a specific book, check in with student workers at the Ask Us!
+Area on the Lower Level of Du Bois or at the Service Desk in the Science and Engineering Library on the 2nd floor and they can help.

 UMass students also have access to some of the physical items from the Amherst, Smith, Hampshire, and Mount Holyoke College Libraries.
-You also have access to the Commonwealth Catalog that covers many Massachusetts Public Libraries.
-Great for getting popular reading material, DVDs, and more.
+You also have access to the Commonwealth Catalog that covers many more Massachusetts public town libraries.
+"CommCat" is great for getting popular reading material, DVDs, and more.
 Additionally, UMass students have access to Interlibrary Loans, a program which connects us to countless institutions around the world-expanding our lending options into the tens of millions.

 When you include all of the other items that the library holds, the collection reaches over 9 Million individual items.
 Students have access to CDs, DVDs, VHSs, LPs, microforms, AV and electronic equipment, and more, all for free for students as long as you have a valid UMass Amherst UCard.

 As a research institution we also have subscriptions to numerous periodicals and academic publications.
 Most are now electronic but the old issues of print materials can be taken directly from the shelf for short term borrowing.
 Check out our list of Databases to learn more about individual resources or to start your research!